User Case: Can I Save Emails to a Flash Drive?

 What are the advantages of MultCloud compared to other email backup tools?

-- Save messages in one or more email accounts at a time.
+- Save messages from one or more email accounts at a time.

 - Export all Gmail emails to PDFs at once.